Hoang993007/Dictionary-use-gtk/README.md

 Definition of soundex: https://en.wikipedia.org/wiki/Soundex

-GTK+ instruction: it contain some knowledge about GTK+ that I had wrote down from website I have here some website to guide:
+GTK+ instruction: it contain some knowledge about GTK+ that I had wrote down from website I have here some website to guide.
+You can find it in "GTK - DICTIONARY APT SORCE.ods"
-1.
-2.
-3.

 bin: contain the .exe file which used to run app.
 But at the last time I ran it, I can not use this file by cliking but use terminal to ran this file.